-- Entry points: This is where most people enter the garden and can simply be an entrance or an interpretation centre.
+Entry points: This is where most people enter the garden and can simply be an entrance or an interpretation centre.
 There could be one or more main entry points and several secondary or minor entrances.
-Entry points should include: - comprehensive location information, including maps - interpretation at major entry points especially if the entry point is associated with an information/interpretation centre, such as the chapel at Bolton Street Cemetery. - Moments and important places: These are important places that form a natural place to stop or are spaces between areas.
-For instance, where a view opens up or where one activity transitions into another, such as the Cockayne Lookout, the Henry Moore sculpture, the view from the Herb Garden and so on.
+Entry points should include:

+- Comprehensive location information, including maps - Interpretation at major entry points especially if the entry point is associated with an Information/ Interpretation Centre, such as the chapel at Bolton Street Memorial Park

+Moments and important places: These are important places that form a natural place to stop or are spaces between areas.
+For instance where a view opens up or where one activity transitions into another, such as the Cockayne Lookout, the Henry Moore sculpture, the view from the Herb Garden and so on.
 These are often decision points where directional signage is needed.
-They can also be key points where interpretation can help explain the moment. - Sites: These are places where most interpretive detail is delivered.
-They can act as a repository of different types of information, such as the website, Leonard Cockayne Centre, Treehouse, or a specific plant collection.
-They can also be places where there is a specific story to tell, for instance the native forest remnants in the Wellington Botanic Garden, the Kaiwharawhara Stream at Otari-Wilton's Bush or the Mass Grave at Bolton Street Cemetery.
+They can also be key points where interpretation can help explain the moment.

+Sites: These are places where most interpretive detail is delivered.
+They can act as a repository of different types of information such as the website, Cockayne Centre, Treehouse, or a specific plant collection.
+They can also be places where there is a specific story to tell, for instance the native forest remnants in the Wellington Botanic Garden, the Kaiwharawhara Stream at Otari-Wilton's Bush or the Mass Grave at Bolton Street Memorial Park.

 Sites can also be defined as areas that have specific themes and/or have stories to tell as you move along a trail.
-For instance, the Nature Trail at Otari-Wilton's Bush, the Heritage Trail at Bolton Street Cemetery and the Solander Trail at the Wellington Botanic Garden.
+For instance the Nature Trail at Otari-Wilton's Bush, the Heritage Trail at Bolton Street Memorial Park and the Solander Trail at the Wellington Botanic Garden.

-3.2.2.2 Policies: education and awareness themes
+3.2.2 Policy - Education and Awareness themes

+Education and interpretation themes will broadly focus on

+- Plants and People

+- Plant diversity

+- Sustainable living

-- a) Education and interpretation themes will broadly focus on: - plants and people - plant diversity - sustainable living - healthy plants, healthy people - our cultural and natural heritage. - b) We are aiming to raise people's awareness and/or change their attitudes and/or behaviour in the following areas: - Plants and people: The importance of plants to people and the planet across four principal plant services: food, fibre, construction, and medicine. - Plant diversity: The rich biodiversity of plant life and the importance of conserving it. - Sustainable living: Using sustainable gardening and management practices in the Gardens as a benchmark to develop a resilient city, and to help people to understand environmental weeds and restoration practices. - Healthy gardens, healthy people: Getting people more active more often through use of the Gardens for physical activity.
-This includes initiatives such as green prescription programmes where people are prescribed exercise programmes through the health system to improve personal health and well-being.
+- Our cultural and natural heritage

+We are aiming to raise peoples' awareness and/or change their attitudes and/or behaviour in the following areas:

+- Plants and People The importance of plants to people and the planet across four principal plant services; food, fibre, construction and medicine - Plant diversity The rich biodiversity of plant life and the importance of conserving it.

-Our cultural and natural heritage: The significance of the Gardens and their role in connecting the Maori and colonial history of Wellington, as well as connecting with the contemporary multicultural population.
+- Sustainable living Using sustainable gardening and management practices in the Gardens as a benchmark to develop a resilient city. - Healthy Gardens, Healthy People Getting people more active more often through use of the gardens for physical activity.
+This includes initiatives such as green prescription programmes where people are prescribed exercise programmes through the health system to improve personal health and wellbeing - Our cultural and natural heritage the significance of the gardens and their role in connecting the Māori and colonial history of Wellington as well as connecting with the contemporary multicultural population.

-3.2.2.3 Policies: programme delivery
+3.2.3 Policies - Programme delivery